Internet revolution dawns with .yournamehere domains

 "The .mobis were a bit of a washout even though people made money selling addresses," he said.
 "There may be lots of addresses but they just may not catch anyone's imagination."

-Peter Dengate Thrush, TLDH's executive chairman and a former chairman of ICANN, says the process has been protracted -- six years in the planning -- and scepticism widespread, but interest is belatedly gathering momentum.
+Peter Dengate Thrush, TLDH's executive chairman and a former chairman of ICANN, says the process has been protracted -- six years in the planning -- and skepticism widespread, but interest is belatedly gathering momentum.

 "A lot of people are waking up to domain names in general.
 The availability of .xxx (for pornographic sites) has alerted a lot of people," says Thrush.